vacuumlabs/yacol/docs/api.md

 Errors from a Coroutine / Promise are propagated to the current coroutine.
 See [error handling](https://github.com/vacuumlabs/yacol/blob/master/docs/features.md#error-handling) section.

-Finally, there is one more useful exception: if `fn` is a function from node's `fs` module (that kind of function that accepts callback as its last argument), then you can run and yield `run(fs.funcName, arg1, arg2, ...)`, so for example: `const buf = yield run(fs.readFile, filename)` reads the file into buffer.
+### yacol.runc(fn, ...args)
+Creates coroutine from node-style-callback accepting function `fn`.
+Yacol expects, that `fn(...args, cb)` will execute callback with two arguments: Error (if any) and result of the asynchronous calculation.
+For example
+`const buf = yield runc(fs.readFile, filename)`
+reads the file into buffer.

 ### yacol.kill(coroutine)